hkneiding/atom-property-table/README.md

-# atom-property-table
+# Atom Property Table
 A non-exhaustive compilation of atom properties up to Roentgenium.

+This table contains physical as well as non-physical properties for all atoms up to Roentgenium.